View Post

 In Jungian Analysis by Jesamine20 Comments

-Conventional approaches treat anxiety and depression as though anxiety and depression are the problems in and of themselves, rather than the symptoms of an underlying imbalance in the whole person.
-Analytical Psychology, the psychological approach to suffering developed by C.G.
-Jung, is very different from traditional methods of psychology or psychotherapy.
-To illustrate the differences, I focus in this article on …
+Okay, so the above quote is not exactly what Jung said.
+He actually said that a neurosis is a substitute for legitimate suffering.
+We’ll get to that later… Conventional approaches treat anxiety and depression as though anxiety and depression are the problems in and of themselves, rather than the symptoms of an underlying imbalance in the whole person.
+Analytical Psychology, …